 The NSR is classified as a financial liability at fair value through profit or loss.
 Due to the lack of a quoted price in an active market for a liability similar to the NSR, the Company calculates the fair value of the NSR by estimating the value a market participant would pay to purchase the creditor's interest in the liability.
-As a result, at each reporting date, the Company is required to make estimates and judgments as to its ability to successfully obtain financing to enable its exercise of the royalty buyback option, the probability that the Company will not repurchase the NSR and consequently will make royalty payments once in commercial production, and the probability that the Company will not bring the project into production or repurchase the royalty resulting in a return of capital obligation at the begining of 2025.
-At December 31, 2015, the Company has recorded the royalty obligation at \$3.30M, which represents the fair value of this obligation which is the cost, including the related premium, of buying back the royalty from Sandstorm as at that date.
+As at December 31, 2016, the Company has recorded the royalty obligation at \$3.6M, which represents the fair value of this obligation which is the cost, including the related premium, of buying back the royalty from Sandstorm as at that date.

-9. SHARE CAPITAL
+8. SHARE CAPITAL